cozygene/glint/README.md

 3. Make sure you have all dependencies installed.
 If you have Anaconda installed, than all the dependencies are installed automatically except *cvxopt*.
 To install it see Dependencies.
 If the installation fails, search online: "how to install cvxopt with anaconda on [one of Windows/Linux/MacOS]"

 ### Citing GLINT
-elior..todo
+If you use GLINT in any published work please cite it.
+Information about how to cite GLINT can be found in the documentation <a href="howtocite.html" target="_blank">here</a>.

 ### Authors

-This software was developed by Reut Yedidim, Omer Weissbrod  and Elior Rahmani.

-For any question and for reporting bugs please send an email to Elior Rahmani at: elior.rahmani@gmail.com
+This software was developed by Reut Yedidim and Elior Rahmani.
+Code contributions were made by Omer Weissbrod and Dan coster.
+For any question and for reporting bugs or suggesting new features please send an email to Elior Rahmani at: elior.rahmani@gmail.com